 Digital ‘transformation’ for a new mine – getting ahead of the curve

-A lot of focus has been on transforming existing brownfields – but what best practices should a new mine look to install to ‘future-proof’ its IT infrastructure?
+A lot of focus has been placed on transforming existing brownfields – but what best practices should a new mine look to install to ‘future-proof’ its IT infrastructure?

 Digital transformation is critical for a business to survive long term.
 This was 100 per cent supported by respondents to Axora’s Innovation Forecast 2022-23, in which all answered that digital transformation is critical for their organisation's survival.
 Yet just over half (53 per cent) describe their progress as advanced.